TOUR Info Index HOME ©2005UnimaxNYC

 "If our prevalence and complication rates are representative for this age group, these morbid events comprise a considerable demand on and cost to the health care system."

 The questionnaire did not ask if medical help was sought or provided through a health care system.

-This conclusion is a fabrication
+This conclusion is a total fabrication because absolutely no information was solicited about how the medical complications were treated, much less if they were at public expense.
 The questionnaire did not ask if the diagnosis of "infection" was made by a trained health care provider.

-Concerning the subjects:
+Concerning the selection of subjects:

-The abnormal missing junior class further shows that the representation was lacking an accurate cross class representation.
+2) The abnormal missing junior class further shows that the representation was lacking an accurate cross class representation.

 The results are skewed by admitting to discarding accurate results.